 Don’t look to this book for advice.
 I came away from it thinking it wants architects to all be more like great twentieth-century architects such as Mies van der Rohe, Frank Lloyd Wright and Alvaar Aalto (and the good bits of Le Corbusier).
 And that we should have more forests outside and more timber inside – especially doorhandles, more photographs of fish and fans on kitchen counters …

 I can’t help thinking Pallasmaa is making a problem out of something that’s not so complex.
 He doesn’t seem to notice the world doesn’t live in Aalto or Wright buildings or think there’s probably a reason for that.
 As a resource, Eyes of the Skin is short on ideas for making a world of limited resources a better place.
 On the last page but one, Pallasmaa comes close to making a good point.

-We shouldn’t ask more of architecture than what it needs to deliver.
+We probably shouldn’t ask more of architecture than what it can deliver.

 Our skin is continuously reacting to our environments and we’re good with that.
 Our existential grounding can be sorted with a comfy chair, sofa and bed.
 Unless we’re going to sit and sleep on our floors and rub up against our walls, our skin has no need to react aesthetically to buildings ever, let alone every waking second.

 I think you maybe being little hard on the bloke.
 But having not read the book, not that is now or was ever on my things to read, I am probably not qualified to opine.

 Architecture is more than an elaborate photorealistic image, although current teaching and working practice would seem to be counter to that.

 Although I am not convinced you need a book to explain that.
 But in this context, elaborate book = elaborate rendering?